Babinci/cypher-arena-ai-agent/my_prd.md

 ## Deliverables / Needs

-- Proper documentation and endpoints from Cypher Arena API
+- Cypher Arena API endpoints are now complete and fully documented in `cypher_arena_endpoints.md`.
 - Instructions on how to make the system instantly working